What is a mushroom?

 Where does the Chaga come from?

 Chaga often comes from Northern regions where birch trees are plentiful.
-For example, Maine is the source of our Chaga tea.
+Russia, North America, Northern Japan and Northern China are the prime areas where Chaga can be found.

 - Nervous system